 Financially stressed employees spend 20 hours a month of work time trying to solve their financial problems, and experts are warning that amid the almost universal economic concerns, it may be time to expand your suite of employee perks to include financial literacy training.

-According to a recent study, more than eight in 10 organisations offer no financial education to help employees.
+According to a study, more than eight in 10 organisations offer no financial education to help employees.
 What’s more, the CIPD/Benefex Reward Management Survey 2012 found that while more than a third of companies plan to increase their spend on employee benefits this year, just 18% invest in communicating the full value of their total remuneration package.
 “If employers apply [a] duty of care to their entire reward strategy, by improving employee understanding and awareness around the value of the entire breadth of benefits they offer, employers are likely to reap the benefits in terms of recruitment, retention, engagement and productivity,” Charles Cotton, from the UK-based Chartered Institute of Personnel and Development (CIPD) said.

 It is therefore beginning to be seen as paramount to regularly communicate the full range of rewards and benefits available over and above basic pay and holiday entitlement, and to provide financial literacy training as a standard benefit.